l7mp/mc-wan/README.md

 We envision the following use cases.

-* **Receiver-controlled default SD-WAN policies.** The `payment.secure` HTTP service (port 8080), deployed into cluster-1, serves sensitive data, so the service owner in cluster-1 wants to secure access to this service, by forcing all queries/responses to this service to be sent over the SD-WAN interconnect in the fastest and most secure way.
+* **Integrated SD-WAN policies.** The `payment.secure` HTTP service (port 8080), deployed into cluster-1, serves sensitive data, so the service owner in cluster-1 wants to secure access to this service, by forcing all queries/responses to this service to be sent over the SD-WAN interconnect in the fastest and most secure way.
 At the same time, the `logging.insecure` service serves less-sensitive bulk traffic, so the corresponding traffic exchange defaults to the Internet.

-* **Ingress L7 traffic management on the receiver side.** Same scenario as above, but now only GET queries to the `http://payment.secure:8080/payment` API endpoint are considered sensitive, access to `http://payment.secure:8080/stats` is irrelevant (defaults to the Internet), and any other access to the service is denied.
+* **L7 traffic management.** Same scenario as above, but now only GET queries to the `http://payment.secure:8080/payment` API endpoint are considered sensitive, access to `http://payment.secure:8080/stats` is irrelevant (defaults to the Internet), and any other access to the service is denied.

-* **Egress L7 traffic management rules on the sender side.** Same scenario as above, but now all queries sent between clusters must be tagged with an HTTP header field called `sender-cluster` at the egress EW gateway in order to indicate the sending cluster's identity to the service backends on the receiver side.
-In addition, the sender can also override the service-owner's default SD-WAN policies if they want.

 * **Resiliency:** Regular Internet connection to one of the clusters goes down.
 The EW gateways automatically initiate a circuit-breaking for the failed EW-gateway endpoint and retry all failed